-Symptoms of elbow pain may vary based on the condition and the severity.
-However, the main symptoms of elbow pain include discomfort or soreness along with a decreased range of motion.
-More severe elbow pain can cause a weak grip, tingling from the elbow down to the fingertips, and nausea.
+Symptoms vary based on the cause of elbow pain.
+However, the main indicators of a problem with the elbow include discomfort or soreness and a decreased range of motion.
+Elbow injury can cause a weak grip, tingling from the elbow down to the fingertips, and even nausea.
 The pain may feel like it is coming from the bone, joint, muscle, or tendons, and may be felt when the elbow is bent, straightened, in motion, or any combination of these.